* MSCI World index down 0.6 pct on Italy vote concern

 The Fed is currently buying $85 billion in bonds each month and has said it plans to keep purchasing assets until it sees a substantial improvement in the outlook for the labor market.

-Adding to support for U.S. stocks, U.S. home prices closed out 2012 with the biggest annual gain in more than six years, according to the S&P/Case Shiller index.
+Also helping U.S. stocks, U.S. home prices closed out 2012 with the biggest annual gain in more than six years, according to the S&P/Case Shiller index.
 U.S. government data showed that sales of new homes spiked in January, the latest sign that the long-suffering housing market was on the mend.

 A separate report showed U.S. consumer confidence rose more than expected this month as Americans shrugged off worries about fiscal policy.